BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ## Arpeggiator

-The minichord has a very basic apreggiator function, allowing to play 16 steps pattern on the four voices of the chord section. **To activate the arpeggiator, do a long (more than 1 second) press on the "rythm" button**.
+The minichord has a very basic apreggiator function, allowing to play 16 steps pattern on the four voices of the chord section. **To activate the arpeggiator, do a long (more than 1 second) press on the "rythm" button** (on the top right).
 The led will flash rythmically and the arpeggiator will start.

 ![Arpeggiator](./ressources/drawing_13.png "Arpeggiator")

 **While the arpeggiator is playing, you can move from chord to chord by using the chord buttons as usual.**